How to Get Sober: A Guide to Sobriety

 Support Programs

 Programs like sober living homes, motivational phone calls, alumni programs, and mutual-help groups provide a level of support that can continue in the short-term or as needed for the rest of your life.
-As explained in a study from the Journal of Substance Abuse Treatment, even something as simple as a motivational texting program can better your chances of avoiding relapse.
+Studies indicate that even something as simple as a motivational texting program can better your chances of avoiding relapse.9

 Addiction is a chronic condition, and relapse is a possibility.
 Maintaining connections to resources in the months and years after treatment can help you maintain your commitment to sobriety.